Nancy Snyderman M.D., F.A.C.S.

 Dr. Nancy Snyderman is NBC News Chief Medical Editor for NBC News reporting for "Nightly News with Brian Williams" and "TODAY."
 Snyderman is an award winning journalist and has garnered several of the industry's most distinguished honors including Emmy's, DuPont, Edward R. Murrow, and Gracie awards.

-Nancy Snyderman has reported on wide-ranging medical topics affecting both men and women and has traveled the world extensively, reporting from many of the world's most troubled areas.
-She is on staff in the Department of the Otolaryngology - Head and Neck Surgery at the University of Pennsylvania.
+She has reported on wide-ranging topics affecting all strata of society and has traveled the world extensively, reporting from many of the world's most troubled areas.
+Snyderman also serves on the board of directors for GE's Healthymagination, as well as the Institute for Healthcare Improvement, and The Forman School in Litchfield, Connecticut.
+She is on faculty in the Department of Otolaryngology - Head and Neck Surgery at the University of Pennsylvania.

-Nancy Snyderman attended medical school at the University of Nebraska and continued with residencies in Pediatrics and Ear, Nose, and Throat Surgery at the University of Pittsburgh.
-She joined the surgical staff at the University of Arkansas in 1983 and began her broadcasting career shortly after at KATV the ABC affiliates in Little Rock, Arkansas.
+Snyderman attended medical school at the University of Nebraska and continued with residencies in Pediatrics and Ear, Nose, and Throat Surgery at the University of Pittsburgh.
+She joined the surgical staff at the University of Arkansas in 1983 and began her broadcasting career shortly after at KATV, the ABC affiliate in Little Rock, Arkansas.